What Happens To Seized Assets From Money Laundering In Singapore?

 Why Are Assets Seized In Money Laundering Investigations?

-Assets are seized to prevent individuals from using or benefitting from property obtained through illegal means.
+Assets are seized to prevent individuals from using or benefiting from property obtained through illegal means.
 The seizure also allows authorities to trace criminal networks and secure evidence for prosecution.

 How Long Are Assets Held During Money Laundering Investigations?